shopsys/shopsys/docs/frontend-api/authentication.md

 ## How to renew access and refresh token

-If the user is successfully logged in and access token expires, the 401 error will be returned.
-In such case, user should use the refresh token to restore the access token.
+If the user is successfully logged in and the access token expires, the 401 error will be returned.
+In such a case, the user should use the refresh token to restore the access token.

 !!!
-We do not recommend refreshing the access token before each request, because token renewal takes some time and the user will have to wait a long time for response.
+    We do not recommend refreshing the access token before each request, because token renewal takes some time and the user will have to wait a long time for a response.

-To refresh the pair of tokens use the `RefreshTokens` mutation query with the `refreshTokenInput` input parameter.
+To refresh the pair of tokens, use the `RefreshTokens` mutation query with the `refreshTokenInput` input parameter.

 `RefreshToken` query looks like this: